Phase 1 Study of AG-221 in Subjects With Advanced Hematologic Malignancies With an IDH2 Mutation

 childbearing potential as well as fertile men and their partners must agree to

-abstain from sexual intercourse or to use an effective form of contraception
+abstain from sexual intercourse or to use two highly effective forms of contraception

-during

-the study and for 90 days (females and males) following the last dose of AG-221.
+during the study and for 90 days (females and males) following the last dose of

 - Subjects who have undergone hematopoietic stem cell transplant (HSCT) within 60 days